FuzzyBunnys/FusorResearchReading/index.md

 **Books**

 -[Neuromancer](https://en.wikipedia.org/wiki/Neuromancer) - William Gibson - A fun read, finally got around to it, neat to see its influence everywhere in the culture.
+-[Snow Crash](https://en.wikipedia.org/wiki/Snow_Crash) - Neal Stephenson - As good as everyone says, but took me a bit to get into it.